benrotenberg/erc-senses/src/_includes/members.md

 ============

 * Iurii Chubak was a post-doctoral research associate, working on molecular simulations of electric field gradient fluctuations in electrolytes, to understand the NMR relaxation of quadrupolar nuclei.
 He is now a staff scientist in the [Michelin](https://www.michelin.com/) company.

+* Jeongmin Kim was a post-doctoral research associate, working on molecular simulations of concentrated electrolytes, to understand Surface Force Balance experiments.
+He is now an Assistant Professor at [KENTECH](https://www.kentech.ac.kr) in Korea.

 Others
 ======